M17-Project/rpi-interface/README.md

 ### Config file structure
 A sample config file is provided - `default_cfg.txt`.
 "PA_EN" pin is not used by the CC1200 HAT (set it to any unused pin).

+### UART access
+The device uses `/dev/ttyAMA0` which is available through `miniuart-bt` overlay.
+On a Raspberry Pi Zero 2, use `sudo nano /boot/firmware/config.txt` and add `btoverlay=miniuart-bt` line.